Federico-Conti/digital-forensics/assignement/filesystem/report2.md

 > Readability:
     Since this file is deleted, it is expected not to appear in the mounted file system.
 However, you can recover it using `icat` if the data has not been overwritten.

+Using TSK, detailed metadata about the `NETWORKS.TXT` file associated with pseudo-inode 32 was identified.

 ```bash
 istat corrupted.dd 32